LumiSpy/lumispy/doc/source/user_guide/metadata_structure.rst

 Filter
 -------

-Information about additional filters entered into the lightpath.
-In case multiple filters are used, they should be numbered `Filter_1`, etc.
+Information about additional filters entered into the lightpath after the sample.
+In case multiple filters are used, they should be numbered `Filter_1`, etc. See :ref:`filter-label` above for details on items that may potentially be included.

-filter_type
-    type: string

-    Type of filter (e.g. 'optical density', 'short pass', 'long pass', 'bandpass', 'color').

-position
-    type: string

-    Position in the beam (e.g. 'excitation' vs. 'detection' in case of optical excitation).

-optical_density
-    type: float

-    Optical density in case of an intensity filter.

-cut_on_wavelength
-    type: float

-    Cut on wavelength in nm in case of a long-pass or bandpass filter.

-cut_off_wavelength
-    type: float

-    Cut off wavelength in nm in case of a short-pass or bandpass filter.

 Detector
 ========